TwiistsGaming/Ptones/README.md

 <h1>PTones</h1>
-An "Unofficial" port of Xtones by TehNut
+An "Unofficial" port of <a href="https://www.curseforge.com/minecraft/mc-mods/xtones">Xtones by TehNut!</a>

 All art is owned by riciJak